-Figure 6: Zinc level from 02 may to 27 June 2022
+Figure 6: Zinc level deviation across 4 sites in Mtshabezi River from 02 may to 27 June 2022

 The concentration values of mercury and cyanide elements were generally low in water.
-The levels of potential heavy metals mercury and cyanide were the method detection limits of <0.006mg/l by using Inductively Coupled Plasma Optical Emission Spectrometer (ICP), the reason for these elements being low could be because the mine was not frequently using these elements more frequently as compared to the others.
-However, in site 3 there was an increase in mercury level this was because of gold panners that were found in the area along the river.
+The levels of potential heavy metals mercury and cyanide were below the method detection limits of <0.006mg/l by using Inductively Coupled Plasma Optical Emission Spectrometer (ICP), the reason for these elements being low could be because the mine was not frequently using these elements more frequently as compared to the others.
+However, in Site 3 there was an increase in mercury level this was because of gold panners that were found in the area along the river.
+The use of mercury in gold panning is because of its ability to make the process of gold separation since gold has high density.